Defending against OUI Refusals in Southern Maine

 Once the request for a hearing has been filed with the BMV, a stay (postponement) of the license suspension will come into effect until the administrative hearing is concluded.

-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI & criminal defense attorneys today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.

-The BMV hearing for an OUI refusal
+BMV hearings for an OUI refusal

 The standard of proof at the criminal courts (“beyond a reasonable doubt”) is much higher than at the BMV hearing, which uses the “preponderance of the evidence” standard.
 This latter standard means that it is more likely than not that something occurred.
 This is designed to make it easier for the State to win cases.